Netflix/dispatch/docs/user-guide/administration/knowledge.md

 ![](../../.gitbook/assets/admin-ui-knowledge-documents.png)

 Documents are links to external sources \(Web Pages, Google Documents, etc.,\).
-These documents can be associated with (terms, incident types, and incident priorities) allowing these documents to be recommended reading for incident participants.
+These documents can be associated with terms, incident types, and incident priorities, allowing these documents to be recommended reading for incident participants.

 **Name:** Name of the document.